nagracks/py_duplicates/README.md

 # Python Duplicates

 > `Python Duplicates` script can be use to find duplicates in filesystem, and
 > able you to take various action on them.

 Usage
 -----

 ```
-usage: py_duplicates.py [-h] path
+usage: py_duplicates.py [-h] [-d] [-i] path

 Python Duplicates - Find duplicate

 positional arguments:
   path               path where to find duplicates

 optional arguments:
   -h, --help         show this help message and exit
+  -d, --delete       delete all files with duplicates
+  -i, --interactive  interactively manage duplicates
 ```

 TODO